whathappenedman/test/docs/professional/projects/meta-tag-app-stuff.md

 then wire it up to aws g4dn? on spot for the t4s for whisper, after testing. yea i can bring it after launch. just need avif enc and on server should be good, otherwise fall back to jpeg till fix https://www.reddit.com/r/AV1/comments/fq4p0j/can_av1_encoding_be_efficiently_gpu_accelerated/

+use this math and spot math to get answer:
+For revoldiv.com we have profiled, many gpus, the best one is 4090.
+We do a lot of intelligent chunking and detect word boundaries and run the model in parallel in multiple gpus and we get about 40 to 50 seconds for an hour long audio but without expect 7 minutes for an hour long audio on tesla t4 on tesla-t4-30gb-memory-8vcpu google cloud on tiny and tiny.en
+    for 10 minute = 30 seconds
+   on medium
+    for 10 minute = 1m 30s
+    for 60 minute = 7m
+   on large
+    for 60 miutes = 13m
+  on NVIDIA GeForce RTX 4090
+   on tiny
+    for 10-minute = 5.5 seconds
+    for 60-minute = 35 seconds
+   on base
+    for 10-minute = 7 seconds
+    for 60-minute = 50 seconds
+   on small
+    for 10-minute = 14 seconds
+    for 60-minute = 1 min 35 sec
+   on medium
+    for 10-minute = 26 seconds
+    for 60-minute = 3 mins
+   on large
+    for 10-minute = 40 seconds
+    for 60-minute = 3 min 54 sec
+basically 6x diff so yea. also need to do bathcing anyways or chubnking rather but how so if doing 10x speed up as base on tiny. then 650 hours in month to get that $100 spot price times the 10x facot is about 400,000 mins so / $100 thats 4000min per 1 so offer 1000 min thats like 1hr per workday